leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #reduce 2 + 3           -- 5
 ```

-We explain later how these terms are evaluated.
-For now, we only wish
+You will see later how these terms are evaluated.
+For now, notice that
-to emphasize that this is an important feature of dependent type
+this is an important feature of dependent type theory: every term has
-theory: every term has a computational behavior, and supports a notion
+a computational behavior, and supports a notion of reduction, or
-of reduction, or *normalization*.
-In principle, two terms that reduce
+*normalization*.
+In principle, two terms that reduce to the same value
-to the same value are called *definitionally equal*.
-They are
+are called *definitionally equal*.
+They are considered "the same" by
-considered "the same" by Lean's type checker, and Lean does its best
+Lean's type checker, and Lean does its best to recognize and support
-to recognize and support these identifications.
-The `#reduce` command
+these identifications.
+The `#reduce` command is mainly useful to
-is mainly useful to understand why two terms are considered the same.
+understand why two terms are considered the same.

 Lean is also a programming language.
 It has a compiler to native code
 and an interpreter.
 You can use the command `#eval` to execute